betheden/hebrew-grammar/content/stem.rst

 :ref:`Piel<stem_piel>` stem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here the 2nd radical of the verb is doubled (with a daghesh), and usually have a shewa or a hireq under the 1st radical.
+Doubles the 2nd radical of the verb with a daghesh, and usually has a shewa or a hireq under the 1st radical.

 :ref:`Pual<stem_pual>` stem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Also doubles the 2nd radical but often has a qibbuts under the 1st radical.
+Also doubles the 2nd radical but usually has a qibbuts under the 1st radical.

 :ref:`Hithpael<stem_hithpael>` stem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It adds הִתְ (he with hireq and taw with shewa) before the verb, and puts a qamets or patah under the 1st radical.
+Adds הִתְ (he with hireq and taw with shewa) before the verb, and puts a qamets or patah under the 1st radical.

 Function